 The development of a mobile PFT machine may not directly seem like a huge advancement, but it is.
 According to the CDC, lung disease is the third leading cause of death in America just behind heart disease and cancer.
 However, there is far less public awareness about lung disease in comparison to say diabetes, which claims half as many lives every year.
 Poor awareness leads to a lack of knowledge about the disease and makes it less likely that someone with a lung disease will be properly diagnosed.
 This is where the new mobile PFT machine walks onto the stage in a starring role.
 Remember how large and cumbersome the machines of the past were?
 It made it impossible to vastly distribute machines across the country.
 The sheer cost and space needed to maintain the machines made it difficult for small clinics to have one.
 The new machines only take up 12 square inches of counter space, weigh just eight pounds and can generate accurate results in less than 30 minutes.
 It is now possible for the minute clinic down the street to not only have space for a PFT machine, but to afford it as well.
 The accessibility that this new machine creates should not only grow awareness for lung disease, but also help diagnose people more often and quicker.
 Like with many conditions, early diagnosis of a lung disease can make a huge difference in a sufferer’s prognosis and lifestyle.

 With these new advancements, there is no reason why everybody shouldn’t better understand their lung health.
-Just as these advancements will help build awareness, the advancements in treatment options, specifically stem cell therapy, may help move lung disease down on the list of most common causes of death.
+Just as these advancements will help build awareness, the advancements in treatment options, specifically cellular therapy, may help move lung disease down on the list of most common causes of death.

 If you or a loved one suffers from a lung disease like pulmonary fibrosis or COPD, the Lung Institute may be able to help.
 Contact our patient coordinators by calling (800) 729-3065 to find out if you qualify for this innovative treatment option.